 - Physical Security

 Attestations & Certifications

 FullStory meets rigorous international standards for security in terms of confidentiality, integrity, and availability.
-The following attestations and certifications are available upon request for paying customers under an NDA:
+The following attestations and certifications are available upon request for paying customers:

 - SOC 2 Type II

 FullStory production data is processed and stored within world-renowned data centers, which use state-of-the-art multilayer access, alerting, and auditing measures, including

 - vehicle access barriers

 - continuous external and internal security camera surveillance

 Servers and Networking